bwarren2/objective_impeachment/PITCHME.md

 ---

-This is an objective, non-partisan of the current impeachment case against Donald Trump.
+This is an objective, non-partisan summary of the current impeachment case against Donald Trump.

 It is designed for unbiased presentation, without presuming preexisting knowledge.